Welcome to the Seventh Annual Women in Leadership Conference

 A brief word from the Women in Leadership Conference Chair.

 All of our conference speakers, leaders in their fields, have graciously agreed to share their wisdom and experience with us, and for this, we are thankful.
-I’d like to recognize Katina Hoffman, Morgan Bradley, and Mikayla Catani for their enthusiastic assistance in coordinating this event.
-Thank you also to all the volunteers from Pensacola Young Professionals and the University of West Florida Student Ambassadors, Women in Business Organization, and ROTC.
+I’d like to recognize Charlene Holmes, Selena Williams, Monique Grecco, and UWF student volunteers for their assistance in coordinating this event.
+And, I thank you for attending our conference on your leadership journey.
+Stay engaged and help us shape the future of Northwest Florida.

 Dr. Sherry Hartnett

-Women in Leadership Conference Chair
+Founding Chair, Women in Leadership Conference

-Director, Executive Mentor Program
+Founding Director, Executive Mentor Program